Were You Charged With Theft?

 Building A Strong Theft Defense in Denton County

-Each of these offenses also require the State to prove that the accused intentionally or knowingly committed the acts.
+All theft charges require the state to prove that the accused intentionally or knowingly committed the acts.
 There is no accidental theft.
-A knowledgeable attorney will be prepared to force the State to show if it can prove that you intended the acts they allege.
+A knowledgeable attorney will be prepared to force the state to show if it can prove that you intended the acts they allege.
 Simply proving that you had something that was not yours is not enough.

-Many fraud and white collar crimes require the State to prove how funds were converted to the benefit of the accused and that the accused intended or knew of that conversation.
-The State will employ federal and state law enforcement officers and forensic investigators to trace those funds and place the blame on the accused.
-Then at trial, they will bring those experts to dazzle the jury with their resumes and overwhelm them with the numbers until they relent and agree with the State’s case.
+Many frauds and white-collar crimes require the state of Texas to prove how funds were converted to the benefit of the accused and that the accused intended or knew of that conversation.
+The state will employ federal and state law enforcement officers and forensic investigators to trace those funds and place the blame on the accused.
+Then at trial, they will bring those experts to dazzle the jury with their resumes and overwhelm them with the numbers until they relent and agree with the state’s case.
 Unless you have an attorney that understands forensic accounting.